Sm Head 05

 Major Chinese Herbs

-Just like in the tonify Yang category the tonify Yin class of herbs has a group of herbs that enter both the Kidney and Liver channel, and benefit symptoms connected with deficiency patterns in these two organs.
+Just like in the "tonify Yang category" the "tonify Yin" class of herbs has a group of herbs that enter both the Kidney and the Liver channels, and benefit symptoms connected with deficiency patterns in these two organs.
 As the Kidney governs the bones and the Liver governs the sinews some of these herbs benefit joint problems, as well as numbness, weakness and atrophy of the sinews and bones.
 Sang Ji Sheng (Taxillus chinensis) – mulberry mistletoe stem – is one such herb.
 It also nourishes blood and benefits the skin.
 Han Lian Cao (Eclipta prostrata) is another herb that enters these channels but benefits symptoms such as dizziness, blurred vision, and premature graying of the hair, which is a different manifestation of Kidney – Liver Yin deficiency pattern (the Liver opens into the eyes, the Kidney manifests in the hair).
-Maybe the most famous herb that benefits the eyes and the hair is black sesame seeds – Hei Zhi Ma (Sesamum indicum).
+Maybe the most famous herb that benefits the eyes and the hair is black sesame seeds – Hei Zhi Ma (Sesamum indicum)(5).

 Black Sesame Seeds

-Two animal sources that tonify the Yin are Gui Ban (Chinemys reevesii) and Bie Jia (Amyda sinesis) – turtle shell from fresh water turtle and soft shell turtle shell.
-The first also enters the Heart channel and benefits Heart Yin deficiency with symptoms such as anxiety and insomnia (the Heart houses the mind).
+Two animal sources that tonify the Yin are Gui Ban (Chinemys reevesii) and Bie Jia (Amyda sinesis) – turtle shell from fresh water turtle and the shell from soft shell turtle.
+Gui Ban enters the Heart channel and benefits Heart Yin deficiency with symptoms such as anxiety and insomnia (the Heart houses the mind)(5).

 Fresh Water Turtle Shell

-Two herbs often used together and with very similar names enter the Lung channel and have a moistening effect on the Lung, benefiting symptoms such as dry cough, dry mouth, and thick sputum that is difficult to expectorate (the heat and fluid deficiency has thickened the sputum).
+Two herbs often used together, and with very similar names, enter the Lung channel, and have a moistening effect on the Lung, benefiting symptoms such as dry cough, dry mouth, and thick sputum that is difficult to expectorate (the heat and lack of fluid has made the sputum thick).
 The names of these herbs are Tian Men Dong (Asparagus cochinchinensis) and Mai Men Dong (Ophiopogon japonicas).
 The former, which is asparagus root, is largely used for diabetes.
-The latter enters the Heart channel and is especially effective for irritability.
+The latter enters the Heart channel and is especially effective for irritability(5).

 Healing foods